The Best MCPs for Claude Desktop (And How I Use Them)

 Gemini MCP

-I think I’m saving the best till last here – my very own Gemini MCP.
-I really don’t think people realise yet, just how powerful it is for Claude to have an MCP connection to grounded Gemini results.
+Saving the best till last – my very own Gemini MCP.
+I genuinely don’t think people realise yet how useful it is to have Claude connected to grounded Gemini results.

-When we (Claude and I) get stuck on a bug, I tell Claude to check with Gemini.
-It’s so powerful for content research; checking facts and data.
+When Claude and I get stuck on a bug, I tell it to check with Gemini.
+For content research, fact-checking, verifying data – I lean on it constantly.

 {